 Balloon Flights (September 2011)

 On September 10, 2011, NOAA and CIRES scientists and engineers teamed up with Edge of Space Sciences (www.eoss.org) to launch three separate balloons with AirCore payloads.
 The main objective of these launches was to determine the level of agreement between the trace gas profiles for the three AirCores, and whether any differences were due to real atmospheric variability or due to differences in the AirCore samplers.
 The balloons had different burst altitudes ranging from 25 to 30 km and varied in their descent locations by between 5 and 10 km.
 The AirCores themselves also varied in their coating material and overall size.
 The figures show the profiles for CO2, CH4, and CO, as measured post-flight with a Picarro 4-species analyzer (model G2401).
-The second objective of the launches was to demonstrate the capability of the AirCore to sample the full column of the atmosphere and obtain accurate and precise measurements that can be compared and used for validation of satellite products, such as CO2 column means retrieved from NASA's Orbiting Carbon Observatory, to be launched in 2013.
+The second objective of the launches was to demonstrate the capability of the AirCore to sample the full column of the atmosphere and obtain accurate and precise measurements that can be compared and used for validation of satellite products, such as CO2 column means retrieved from NASA's Orbiting Carbon Observatory.